StevenLOL/cnn-vizlib/README.md

 If at some point you need to change the resolution, you should edit the `die.blend` file in the `die` folder.

-# What needs to be done

-Networks need to be trained.
-Each network is trained by:

-- Loading the dataset
-- Setting up a network
-- Training the network

-There might be multiple networks to consider.
-In this case it is already beneficial to move to Romulus for speedups.

-In addition to training the network, the network need to be inspected.
-The Deconvolutional method can not be applied to every type of network.

-Network inspection should be separated from network training so the trained models should be serialized.
-Lasagne networks are easily serialized.
-The topmost layer holds a reference to the layers below and so on.
-This means the structure can easily be serialized using pickle:

-    with open('mypickle.pickle, 'wb') as fh:
-        pickle.dump(topmost_layer, fh, -1)
-    topmost_layer_loaded = pickle.load(open('mypickle.pickle', 'rb'))

-I had less success serializing a `nolearn.lasagne.NeuralNet` since you might define progress functions during training and such, which then need to be available during load time.
-This leads to complications when reusing a network across different scripts, since the local helper functions won't be available.

-# Restrictions of Deconvolutional network

-- The output shape of the Convolutional layer should be the same as the input shape.
-  This requires a special padding setting called `pad='same`'.
-For a filter of size `F = 2n + 1` (where `F` necessarily is uneven, since `n` is an integer), an output of size `(N-F+1)x(M-F+1)` is produced when no padding is used.
-  Zero-padding both sides of the output with `n` zeros leads to `NxM` output.
-- The only supported nonlinearity is `Rectify`.
-- The only supported form of pooling is MaxPooling in two dimensions, and this should be done using pooling with a `stride` equal to the `pool_size`, and a `pool_size` that is a factor of the input size of said `MaxPool2D` layer.

-These restrictions are easy to adhere to if you ensur the following (as is common in the literature):

-- An input image size that is even
-- Uneven filters
-- `2x2` maxpooling